kaito-project/kaito-kubectl-plugin/docs/deploy.md

 - This instructs the Kaito operator to create a LoadBalancer service for external access.
 - Only works with inference workspaces (cannot be used with `--tuning`)
 - May incur additional cloud provider costs for the LoadBalancer service

+**Inference Configuration Notes:**

+- When providing a YAML file for `--inference-config`, the plugin will:
+  1. Create a ConfigMap named `{workspace-name}-inference-config` in the same namespace
+  2. Store the YAML file contents in the ConfigMap
+  3. Reference this ConfigMap in the workspace configuration
+- If a ConfigMap with the same name already exists, it will be updated with the new configuration
+- When providing an existing ConfigMap name, the plugin will reference it directly in the workspace configuration

 ## Required Parameters by Mode